snrnats/doc-centre/docfx_project/reports/by-country.md

 > <span class="note-header">Note:</span>
 >
-> In order for the data in this chart to be accurate, your consignments must have a destination country recorded.
-Specifically, they must have a valid `Address` object that has an `AddressType` of `Destination` and the relevant two-letter country code in the `Address.Country.IsoCode.TwoLetterCode` field.
+> In order for the data in this chart to be accurate, your consignments must have the correct destination country recorded.
 >
 > For more information on recording consignment data in PRO, see the [Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment) page of the API reference.